FlukeFan/Atlanta/readme.txt

 Atlanta
 =======

-A project to demonstrate best use of NHibernate and Spring.Net to create an enterprise application.
+A project to demonstrate best practices to create an enterprise application.

+Prerequisites:
+    .Net Framework 3.5
+    IIS

 To build: